njgeorge000158/Charity-Funding-Analysis-with-Neural-Networks-using-TensorFlow/resources/README.md

-This folder holds the input files for the IPython Notebooks, charity_binning_optimization.ipynb, charity_hyperparameters_optimization.ipynb, and charity.ipynb.
+This folder holds the input files for the IPython Notebooks, charity.ipynb, charity_binning_optimization.ipynb, and charity_hyperparameters_optimization.ipynb.

 ----